Compressed air school

 0 No protection against penetrating objects.

-3 Protection against contact of dangerous parts with tools or solid objects with a
+3 Protection against touching dangerous parts with tools and solid objects with a diameter greater than 2.5 mm.

-5 Protection against contact with dangerous parts by wire.
-Dust cover.
+5 Protection against touching dangerous parts with wire.
+Also called dust-proof.

-6 Protection against contact with dangerous parts by wire.
-Dust-tight.
+6 Protection against touching dangerous parts with wire.
+Also called dustproof.

 Second digit: degree of protection against liquid ingress.